angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 hand of :card[Pyroblast], :card[Flusterstorm] and :card[Force of Will].
 My hand was :card[Dark Ritual], :card[Duress], Sheoldred + others, 3 mana in play.
 I
 lead on Dark Ritual, which makes no sense whatsoever.
 Had that ritual been forced I might've lost the game for no reason.
-That's basic Storm sequencing and not something I expect myself to miss after more than a decade of casting Dark Rituals and Duresses.
+That's basic _Storm_ sequencing and not something I expect myself to miss after more than a decade of casting Dark Rituals and Duresses.
 That wasn't even the lowest point of the match: I built a pile that didn't empty the library because I was afraid I'd die to :card[Lightning Bolt] (not true, I had checked the wrong life total) and when my opponent :card[Swords to Plowshares]'d my Oracle, I conceded to a Flusterstorm on Flusterstorm scenario that I could've paid with the mana I had floated with a :card[Black Lotus].
 The worst part might be that I ended up winning that match.
-I kinda picked my play up in the end forcing a :card[Time Walk] in a spot that I don't think was obvious, but as a whole I played the match at an embarassing level and left the table annoyed at myself.
+I kinda picked my play up in the end forcing a :card[Time Walk] in a spot that I don't think was obvious, but as a whole I played the match at an embarrassing level and left the table annoyed at myself.

 The rest of the tournament was rather uneventful except for a bad beats story